Banff to Vancouver by Rail

 Day 7: Banff / Rocky Mountaineer / Kamloops

 Early this morning, transfer to the Banff train station, where your Orbridge Expedition Leader will bid you farewell.
+There will be breakfast served on board the train.

-Board the Rocky Mountaineer, and enjoy a regionally inspired lunch on your way to Kamloops.
+Board the Rocky Mountaineer, and later enjoy a regionally inspired lunch on your way to Kamloops.
 Travel westward toward Shuswap Lake, and admire its many miles of shoreline.
 Traverse the Continental Divide as you ride along Kicking Horse River.
 Disembark the train to spend the night in Kamloops.
 Your main luggage will be delivered to your accommodations, which are determined by Rocky Mountaineer.

-Overnight: Hotel in Kamloops (L)
+Overnight: Hotel in Kamloops (B,L)

 Day 8: Kamloops / Rocky Mountaineer / Vancouver